need4swede/wiki-go/data/documents/browsing/document.md

 ## Overview

-**Home Screen:** Full-bleed hero spotlight with Continue Watching, Next Up, and recommendations.
+**Home Screen:** Full-bleed hero spotlight with Continue Watching, Next Up, pins, and recommendations.

-**Movies & Shows Tabs:** Filtered spotlight and content for each media type.
+**Movies & Shows Tabs:** Optional dedicated tabs with filtered spotlight and content for each media type.
+Hidden by default, enabled in **Settings > Home > Navigation**.

-**Item Details:** Full metadata, cast, extras, and playback options.
+**Item Details:** Full metadata, cast, extras, and playback options in your choice of three layouts.

 ## Tips

-- Swipe down from menu bar to access content
+- Long-press items for quick actions like pinning and marking watched
-- Long-press items for quick actions
+- Long-press a tab in the menu bar to customize that screen's sections
 - Use the dedicated [Search](/search) tab for finding specific content